Hyperbolic functions: Comparison with circular functions

 Circle and hyperbola tangent at (1, 1) display geometry of circular functions in terms of circular sector area u and hyperbolic functions depending on hyperbolic sector area u.

 The hyperbolic functions represent an expansion of trigonometry beyond the circular functions.
 Both types depend on an argument, either circular angle or hyperbolic angle.

 Since the area of a circular sector with radius r and angle u (in radians) is r^{2}u/2, it will be equal to u when r = √2.
 In the diagram, such a circle is tangent to the hyperbola xy = 1 at (1, 1).
 The yellow sector depicts an area and angle magnitude.
 Similarly, the yellow and red regions together depict a hyperbolic sector with area corresponding to hyperbolic angle magnitude.

-The legs of the two right triangles with hypotenuse on the ray defining the angles are of length √2 times the circular and hyperbolic functions.
+The legs of the two right triangles with the hypotenuse on the ray defining the angles are of length √2 times the circular and hyperbolic functions.

 The hyperbolic angle is an invariant measure with respect to the squeeze mapping, just as the circular angle is invariant under rotation.

 The Gudermannian function gives a direct relationship between the circular functions and the hyperbolic functions that does not involve complex numbers.

 The graph of the function $a\cosh (x/a)$ is the catenary, the curve formed by a uniform flexible chain, hanging freely between two fixed points under uniform gravity.